google/codeworld/web/help/GuideUnit1.md

     ~~~~~

     Here, the programmer meant for `circle(10)` to be part of the
     definition of `nametag`.
-The computer doesn't understand this, and
+The computer doesn't understand this and
     believes it should be a new definition, because it starts against the
     left margin.
 To fix this mistake, you would add a few spaces at the
-    beginning of the last line, to indent it.
+    beginning of the last line to indent it.

     ~~~~~ . clickable
     program = drawingOf(nametag)